cern-eos/eos/doc/diopside/manual/using.rst

 EOS supports **eosxd** based on `libfuse2` and `libfuse3`. `libfuse3` has some additional bulk interfaces and performance improvements compared to `libfuse`.
 The executable for `libfuse3` is called **eosxd3**.

-.. warning:: To have <strong>eosxd</strong> working properly with many writers you have to modify the MGM configuration file <strong>/etc/xrd.cf.mgm</strong> to configure the nolock option: <strong>all.export / nolock</strong>
+.. warning:: To have eosxd working properly with many writers you have to modify the MGM configuration file /etc/xrd.cf.mgm to configure the nolock option: 'all.export / nolock'

-There a two FUSEx client modes available:
+There are two FUSEx client modes available:

 .. epigraph::